 “The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
-To this end the IBO works with schools, governments and international organizations to develop challenging programming of international education and rigorous assessment.
+To this end the IBO works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.

 These programmes encourage students across the world to become active compassionate and lifelong learners who understand that other people, with their differences, can also be right.”[ “MYP: from Principles into Practice” IBO, 2014.
 Updated 2017.]

 The International Baccalaureate Middle Years Programme:

 The Middle Years Program (MYP) is based on the premise that education can foster understanding among young people around the world, enabling future generations to live more peacefully and productively than we do today.
 Intercultural awareness is central in the MYP.

 The programme’s focus is the student and takes into consideration their stage of development.
 This is a critical period of personal, social and intellectual development because they are making the transition from early puberty to mid adolescence.

 At this stage of their development, students require a programme that provides them with discipline, skills and challenging standards, but also with creativity and flexibility.
 It is also important that students develop a personal value system with which they may guide their own lives.
 Through the IB learner profile, the MYP aims to develop students who are thoughtful and compassionate members of local communities and of the larger world.

 The MYP model presents knowledge as an integrated whole.
 Students acquire knowledge and skills through a careful study of eight disciplines:

 The interrelatedness of subjects is highlighted but at the same time, the programme recognizes the importance of respecting the integrity of each discipline.

 [“The Global Contexts Image” by Dianne McKenzie, used under creative commons.
 Accessed June